A Friend to Die For: Plot

 As her junior year begins, Angela becomes more involved with the community, taking up such activities as peer counselling and candy striping.
-Overwhelmed by Stacy's murder, one of the Larks brings up the idea of disbanding.
-Determined not to let this happen, Angela argues that they should remain active, noting that the group was not only important to Stacy, but also to the various community activities in which they take part.
-This idea not only saves the Larks, but also wins Angela the position of secretary/treasurer.
+Overwhelmed by Stacy’s murder, Jamie brings up the idea of disbanding Larks.
+Angela argues that they should remain active, noting that the group was not only important to Stacy but also to the various community activities in which they take part.
+Angela’s stance not only saves the Larks but also wins her the position of secretary/treasurer.

-In the meantime, a harassment campaign is waged against Monica until she finally leaves the school.
-At this point, authorities resume their investigation and begin re-interviewing possible suspects, including Angela.
-With the authorities slowly closing in on her, she becomes more and more consumed by her guilt, until she finally confesses to her priest and then to her parents in a letter.
+Meanwhile, a harassment campaign is waged against Monica until she finally leaves the school.
+At this point, authorities resume their investigation and begin re-interviewing all the alarms, including Angela.
+With the authorities slowly closing in on her without concrete evidence, she becomes increasingly consumed by her guilt until she finally confesses to her priest and then to her parents in a letter.
+Angela, accompanied by her mother, turns herself into the police and is arrested.

-Devastated by the arrest, Jamie, who had gone to St. Joseph's Catholic School with Angela prior to high school, confesses to their priest to having left her in a ski lodge alone during a ski trip the year before, all because she did not have the courage to stand up to Stacy.
-The high school's principal, Ed Saxe, declared Angela a "sick kid" and that there is no problem with materialism.
-As the trial begins, the Prosecutor argues that Angela should be charged with first-degree murder as there was evidence of premeditation.
-Angela's lawyer claims it was second-degree murder.
+Devastated by the arrest, Jamie, who had gone to St. Joseph's Catholic School with Angela, confesses to their priest to having left her alone during the ski trip because she did not have the courage to stand up to Stacy.
+The school's principal, Ed Saxe, declares Angela a "sick kid" and that there is no problem with the school’s emphasis on materialism and success, driving away perceived blame on his influence of fierce competition.
+As the trial begins, the prosecutor argues that Angela should be charged with first-degree murder as there was evidence of premeditation.
+Angela’s lawyer claims it was second-degree murder due to her initial intention which did not involve a plot to kill, as her desire to murder Stacy developed only 20–30 seconds prior to the stabbing.

-The judge agrees with the defense, after listening to Angela's taped confession.
-Stating that, other than the tape, the rest of the evidence was just circumstantial and that the prosecution failed to prove the crime to be premeditated.
+The judge agrees with the defense after listening to Angela’s taped confession and rules that, other than the tape, the rest of the evidence is just circumstantial and that the prosecution failed to prove the crime to be premeditated.
 Angela is then sentenced to confinement until the age of 25.
-Back at the church, the priest gives a homily on the community's responsibility for the death of Stacy, stating that the unrealistic high expectations and pressures to be "perfect" contributed to Angela's actions.
-As the movie ends, Jamie writes a letter to Angela, explaining that she quit the Larks (having left when she realized how mean they were to Angela) and that she plans to leave Santa Mira High School and go back to her former school, St. Joseph's.
-Angela is released and paroled after a few years from juvenile hall.
+Back at the church, the priest gives a homily on the community's responsibility for the death of Stacy, stating that the unrealistically high expectations of perfectionism contributed to Angela’s actions.
+As the movie ends, Jamie writes a letter to Angela, explaining that she plans to leave Santa Mira High School and go back to her former school, St. Joseph's.
+Angela is released and paroled after 7 years in prison in 1992.